Anytime, Anywhere

 MIBFN is working towards a breastfeeding supportive culture where:

-- All judicial, court, and Friend of the Court personnel are educated to prioritize protection of the breastfeeding/bodyfeeding relationship.
+- All judicial, court, and Friend of the Court personnel are educated to prioritize protection of the breastfeeding/bodyfeeding relationship with particular attention to the evidence that pumping and milk expression should not be mandated substitutes for direct body feeding

-- Children are welcome at proceedings to ensure that breastfeeding/bodyfeeding is not interrupted.
+- Children are welcome at proceedings to ensure that breastfeeding/bodyfeeding is not interrupted, regardless of the age of the child

 Courts